marcellerdelyi/personal-blog-eleventy/src/cv.md

 ## About

 I'm a visualization engineer with over 4 years of experience, specializing in technical animations and detailed product renderings for large-scale offshore platforms.
 My main focus is assembly animations and digital product renderings ,but I'm also interested in game development and scripting.
 I'm creating products that are used in both engineering and marketing.
-Beyond my core responsibility, I'm also involved with post production works on films, handling tasks such as colour correction of footage and creaing simple graphic elements.
+Beyond my core responsibility, I'm also involved with post production works on films, handling tasks such as colour correction of footage and creating simple graphic elements.

 ## Work Experience
 ---